jaylamb1/Guapcoin-MN-Install-V2/Full_MN_Install_Instructions.md

 ## 4. Install the Masternode server on the hot/VPS wallet:

-- SSH into to your VPS server (using Putty on Windows, Terminal.app on macOS, or any other ssh client of your choice), login as root (Please note: It’s normal that you don’t see your password after typing or pasting it) and run the following commands:
+- SSH into to your VPS server as root using the public IP of VPS (using Putty on Windows, Terminal.app on macOS, or any other ssh client of your choice).
+Please note: It’s normal that you don’t see your password after typing or pasting it when logging in through SSH.
+Run the following commands:

   `wget -q https://raw.githubusercontent.com/guapcrypto/Guapcoin-MN-Install-V2/master/GUAP-v2.3.1-MN.sh`